subsquid-quests/quest-template/README.md

 # XXXXX Subgraph migration

 This quest is to migrate the [XXXXX subgraph](https://thegraph.com/explorer) to Squid SDK.
 The resulting squid should match the GraphQL API of the subgraph as close as possible, by migrating `schema.graphql`.
 The judges reserve the right to request improvements afther the initial review of the submission.
 Reach out to the [Discord Channel]( https://discord.com/channels/857105545135390731/1155812879770058783) for any tech questions regarding this quest.
-Use ```template``` squid as a starter.
+You can use the ```template``` squid as a starter.

 # Quest Info